-The purpose of this document is to describe the variance waiver approval process for districts and schools who have implemented (or plan to implement) a learning model that does not conform to the parameters detailed in the updated Blended Learning and/or Supplemental Online course guidance (as outlined in the 2021 Student October Count Audit Resource Guide).
+The purpose of this document is to describe the variance waiver approval process for districts and schools who have implemented (or plan to implement) a learning model that does not conform to the parameters detailed in the updated Blended Learning and/or Supplemental Online course guidance (as outlined in this Guide).

-Beginning with the 2021-2022 school year, districts and schools had the ability to request a variance waiver valid through the 2022-2023 school year.
-Districts and schools that did not apply for the variance waiver for the 2021-2022 school year may still apply for a variance waiver that will apply to the 2022-2023 school year.
+Beginning with the 2021-2022 school year, districts and schools have had the ability to request a variance waiver for this purpose.
+Regardless of prior year variance waiver approval, all districts and schools wanting to utilize the variance waiver during the 2023-2024 school year must complete both steps of the process.

-Formal variance waiver requests will not be denied for districts and schools who agree to and complete both steps of this waiver request process as described starting on the following page.
+Formal variance waiver requests will not be denied for districts and schools who agree to and complete both steps of this waiver request process as described starting on page 2.